 You’ve probably seen the “before and after” patient photos in advertisements for nutrition supplements, health clubs or plastic surgeons.
 So let’s consider my last post on the five obstacles to achieving supply chain synchronization - the “Before.”
 Now let’s take a look at the “After.”As supply chains grow more complex and expand worldwide, it’s more challenging to prevent fragmentation, even for the world’s largest companies.
 That is understandable - with participants scattered across different time zones, running a variety of IT systems, pursuing their objectives, and having little or no connectivity with each other.
 This fragmentation subsequently results in poor communication, lack of planning and continual deviation from the original plan.

 If It Can Happen To Samsung...

-It’s a lesson Samsung learned the hard (and very public) way earlier this year with its worldwide recall of its Note 7 smartphones.
-After recalling millions of devices for defective batteries that caught fire, Samsung supplied customers with new units featuring a battery from a different supplier.
-But when those started catching fire too, Samsung was forced to halt production entirely.
+It’s a lesson Samsung learned the hard and very public way earlier this year when it had to implement a worldwide recall of its Note 7 smartphones.
+After recalling millions of devices due to defective batteries getting identified as a fire risk, Samsung supplied customers with new units featuring a battery sourced from a different supplier.
+However, when those started catching fire too, Samsung was forced to halt production entirely.

 So what’s the solution?
-Connect every link in the supply chain.
-Create an ecosystem of synchronization across all participants, fostering collaboration to nurture an obsession with perfect order fulfillment.
-The best way to get started is to establish a supply chain visibility system that gives you an end-to-end, real-time view.
+You need to connect every link in the supply chain so creating an ecosystem of synchronization across all participants, fostering collaboration to nurture an obsession with perfect order fulfillment.
+The best way to get started is to establish a supply chain visibility system that gives you an end-to-end, real time view.